Kaiyin-412/invasive_insight_front-end/README.md

-# Basic setup to run the react project
+# Basic setup to run the  project

 ### `Install Node.js`
-1. First we will need to install node.js here is the link [https://nodejs.org/en]
+1. First we will need to install node.js here is the link https://nodejs.org/en

 ### `clone the repo`
 2. run this command on your cmd